mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Ganin, Yaroslav, Evgeniya Ustinova, Hana Ajakan, Pascal Germain, Hugo Larochelle, François Laviolette, Mario Marchand, and Victor Lempitsky.
 "Domain-adversarial training of neural networks."
 The Journal of Machine Learning Research 17, no. 1 (2016): 2096-2030.

+1. Srivastava, Nitish, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, and Ruslan Salakhutdinov.
+"Dropout: a simple way to prevent neural networks from overfitting."
+The journal of machine learning research 15, no. 1 (2014): 1929-1958.

 1. Chen, Xinlei, and Kaiming He.
 "Exploring Simple Siamese Representation Learning." arXiv preprint arXiv:2011.10566 (2020).
+  - Not using Negative samples, large batch or Momentum encoder!!
+  - Care about Prevention of collapsing to constant *(one way is contrastive learning, another way - Clustering, or online clustering, BYOL)
+  - Concepts in figure 1
+  - Stop collapsing by introducing the stop gradient operation.
+  - interesting section in 3
+    - Loss SimCLR (but differently ) [eq 1 and eq 2]
+    - Detailed Eq 3 and eq 4
+    - Empirically shown to avoid the trivial solution

 1. Caron, Mathilde, Ishan Misra, Julien Mairal, Priya Goyal, Piotr Bojanowski, and Armand Joulin.
 "Unsupervised learning of visual features by contrasting cluster assignments."
 Advances in Neural Information Processing Systems 33 (2020).